nitty gritty dirt band’s John McEuen

 John Cable guitar/vocals also toured Russia as NGDB member.

-Matt Cartsonis vocals/mandola/guitar /bass 25 year music partner with John
+Matt Cartsonis vocals/mandola/guitar 25 year music partner with John

-When the Nitty Gritty Dirt Band recorded Will the Circle Be Unbroken, initiated by founding member John McEuen, the icons of Bluegrass, Country, and West coast country rock convened: Roy Acuff, Doc Watson, Merle Travis, Jimmy Martin, Earl Scruggs, Vassar Clements, and Maybelle Carter.
+When the Nitty Gritty Dirt Band recorded Will the Circle Be Unbroken*, initiated by founding member John McEuen, the icons of Bluegrass, Country, and West coast country rock convened: Earl Scruggs, Doc Watson, Merle Travis, Jimmy Martin, Roy Acuff, Vassar Clements, and Maybelle Carter.
 Six hot August 1971 days produced the benchmark record relevant to this day (Amazon top-20 still!).

-All join host John McEuen, with his banjo, guitar, fiddle and mandolin, as they share (in front of the screen) hits and stories leading up to this magic time when three generations came together.
-The Library of Congress inducted the multi-platinum ‘Circle’ as one of the most important American recordings.
-‘Circle’ is also in the Grammy Hall of Fame.
+All join host John McEuen, with his banjo, guitar, fiddle and mandolin, as they share (in front of the screen) hits and stories behind the music, leading up to this magic time when three generations came together.
+The Library of Congress inducted the multi-platinum ‘Circle’ as one of the most important American recordings (also,in the Grammy Hall of Fame).

-The evening’s journey leads to music from McEuen’s new highly praised record - Made in Brooklyn - on Chesky Records.
-Closing the evening with encores of music from the new album, the audience will have seen the entire span of John McEuen’s 50 years in music and been taken back through some of the best years of their lives.
+The evening’s journey leads to encores and music from McEuen’s new highly praised record - Made in Brooklyn - on Chesky Records.
+(Stereophile Magazine’s Record of the Month).
+With encores of music from the new album, the audience will have seen the entire span of John McEuen’s 50 years in music and been taken back through some of the best years of their lives.

 “One of the most important records to come out of Nashville...”
-Chet Flippo Rolling Sto
+Chet Flippo Rolling Stone”